 "Being invited to participate demonstrates the value of our research program," says Keiser, "contributing to policy that improves soil health and helps to mitigate climate change."

-UMass Amherst was able to provide broad interdisciplinary expertise to the project.
-Subject matter expertise was contributed by Clem Clay, director of the UMass Extension Agriculture program housed under the university's Center for Agriculture, Food and the Environment (CAFÉ), as well as additional UMass faculty.
+As the #1 university in the nation for agricultural sciences, UMass Amherst was able to provide broad interdisciplinary expertise to the project.
+Subject matter expertise was contributed by Clem Clay, director of the UMass Extension Agriculture program housed under the university's Center for Agriculture, Food, & the Environment (CAFÉ), as well as additional UMass faculty.